 Traveling with Your Pet

 All of our veterinarians are USDA accredited.
 They can do the required health exams, blood samples, vaccines and prepare the certifications you will need for international travel, by appointment.
 Below is some general advice from the USDA to better prepare you for the process.
 Please make sure you read everything before you come in to your appointment.
-We will supply form APHIS 7001 if it is required by the country you intend to travel to.
+We will supply form APHIS 7001 and the EU Certificate (for European travel) if it is required by the country you intend to travel to.

 GENERAL ADVICE FOR EXPORTING PETS FROM THE USA

-6. You will also need to contact the airline your pet is flying on to find out if there are any special requirements.
+5. You will also need to contact the airline your pet is flying on to find out if there are any special requirements.
 Speak to the airline CARGO personnel (even if pet is flying in-cabin) at the airport you will be leaving from.
 Believe it or not, some airlines vary their policies between airports.
 Record their names & save the info.
-Will your pet (cat or small dog) travel in the cabin with you, or will they travel in the cargo hold?
-Does the airline require any additional paperwork?
-These are the kind of questions you want answered.
-For travelers to the European Union, some airlines will want to see a copy of an APHIS 7001, the health certificate form used for pets to Europe before the present EU forms were issued.
-We suggest veterinarians issue both an APHIS 7001 and an EU certificate "just in case".

-8. After your veterinarian has prepared the health certificate it needs to come to a USDA Veterinary Services Area office to be endorsed.
+6. After your veterinarian has prepared the health certificate it needs to come to a USDA Veterinary Services Area office to be endorsed.
 Endorsement means that USDA places a signature, seal or stamp on the documents attesting that the USDA Accredited veterinarian is approved to do export document work.
-There are Area offices in Annapolis, Maryland, Richmond, Virginia and most state capitols.
+There are Area offices in Richmond, Virginia and most state capitols.
 You may use one that is most convenient for you.
-This information applies to the Area office in Annapolis.
-There are minor differences between offices (office hours, scheduling, etc.).

 USDA, APHIS, VS